-- Step 1 Compute the standard divisor. - Step 2 Compute the quota for each "state" (group). - Step 3 Round each quota down. - Step 4 If the total number of seats is not correct, call the current apportionment N, and find new divisors, $d_i = \frac{p_i}{N_i + 1}$, that correspond to giving each state one more seat. - Step 5 Assign a seat to the state with the largest d.
+- Step 1 Compute the standard divisor. - Step 2 Compute the quota for each "state" (group). - Step 3 Round each quota down. - Step 4 If the total number of seats is not correct, call the current apportionment N, and find new divisors, $d_i = \frac{p_i}{N_i + 1}$, that correspond to giving each state one more seat.

+- Step 5 Assign a seat to the state with the largest d.
 (Notice that divisor methods look at the entire number of d rather than the fractional part of the number.) - Repeat Steps 4 and 5 until the total number of seats is correct.
 The last d_i used is the adjusted divisor, d.

-Let's return to the splitting of the 36 silver coins.
-Use the Jefferson method to distribute the coins.
+Let's use a different apportionment method to split the original 38 seats in the box.
+Use the Jefferson method to distribute the seats.